logzio/logz-docs/_source/user-guide/tokens/shared-tokens.md

 For example, if you're trying to share a dashboard, you can add or remove token filters and refresh the view in your browser window to see how the filters affect what your recipients will see.

-Remember, the Kibana filters at the dashboard or visualization level affect what your recipients will see.
+Remember, the OpenSearch Dashboards filters at the dashboard or visualization level affect what your recipients will see.
 However - from a security point of view - they don't control access tightly enough.
 Make sure to apply the token filters you need to keep your data secure.
 {:.info-box.warning}

 </div>